banner

 Students should be mindful of the distancing guidelines for this course and be sure they are situated in a seat that is designated to ensure that distance.
 Anyone attending class in person without a face covering will be asked either to put one on or leave.
 Students who refuse to wear face coverings appropriately or adhere to other stated requirements may face disciplinary action for Viking Code Conduct violations.
 Students who believe they cannot wear a face covering for health reasons should consult with Accessibility Resources regarding possible accommodations.
 Students who are experiencing Covid-related symptoms should not attend class in person.

-• Attendance is a part of your grade.
-Be here every day on time, just as you would for a job, surgery or even a haircut.
+Attendance: Be on time, just as you would for a job, surgery, or even a haircut.
 Everyone gets one unexcused absence or late arrival, maybe two, with no questions asked.
 Stuff happens.
-After that, unexcused and/or unexplained absences (and/or lateness) will result in point deductions from the "professionalism and participation" portion of your grade -- one point for each unexcused absence and/or late arrival.
-What is excused is at the instructor's discretion, so you are best served by discussing situations and extraordinary circumstances prior to class whenever possible.
+After that, however, unexcused and/or unexplained absences and/or lateness will result in point deductions from the "professionalism and participation" portion of your grade -- one point for each unexcused absence and/or late arrival.
+And late is late, one minute or 10 minutes.
+What is excused is at the instructor's discretion, so you are best served discussing situations and extraordinary circumstances prior to class whenever possible.
+Medical attention typically is excused.
+Weddings, family reunions, vacations, job interviews, grad school visits, Winshape retreats, your roommate's These are NOT typically excused, so save your free pass(es) for these non-curricular excursions.

 How you will be graded: